Zarilex09/Singapore_Addresses/README.md

 ## This project is created to help others gain access to all SG postal codes and addresses for personal use

+Instructions -> Go to New_output.xlsx and click the three dots to download

 **This repository is maintained by @Zarilex09 and last updated on 22/8/23**

 ### The database contains 122,259 addresses with postal codes, sector, region and district based on general acceptance of boundaries.